Gepoverlow/ts-workshop/README.md

 Open the file `1-beginner/js/main/log-user-summary.mjs`.

-Complete all the functions using the provided `User` object.
+Complete the missing logic for each function.
+Fix log-user-summary.mjs and users.mjs.
+No need to change anything from the tests, all the expected results should already be there.

 ---